Sandra Hüller: Other activities

 In 2024, Hüller appeared in the first-ever advertising campaign of Phoebe Philo's eponymous fashion brand.
 During Paris Fashion Week in 2025, she opened the fashion show of Miu Miu.
+Since 2026, she has been a brand ambassador for Chanel.

-In July 2024, Hüller christened the ship Sea-Eye 5 for the Sea-Eye NGO in Ancona and criticized the European migration policy in an interview.
+In July 2024, Hüller christened the ship Sea-Eye 5 for the Sea-Eye NGO in Ancona and criticised the European migration policy in an interview.